Creative Team

 Kaitlin Pryce: Claire Clairmont

-Kaitlin Pryce is an actor and writer, making her London debut as part of 1816.
+Kaitlin Pryce is an actor and writer.
 She has previously performed in Lucy Cavendish College's “Much Ado About Nothing” as Beatrice, in Bloody Poetry at the ADC Theatre, and in Ill-Divining Souls, a student-written piece at the Corpus Playroom.
 Kaitlin is also the New Writing Rep for the Fletcher Players, and she is passionate about bringing this group of Romantics to life.

 Joe Davies: Percy Shelley

-Joe Davies is an emerging actor, having made his Fringe debut with 1816 following performances in CUMTS' Gala (2025, dir.
+Joe Davies is an actor and singer.
+He has previously been involved in CUMTS' Gala (2025, dir.
 Theo Chen) and Parfumerie (2024, dir.
 Ivan Ampiah).
 He is a member of the Downing College choir and has begun to explore writing through a role in the 2025 CUMTS 24-hour musical.
 Joe loves a Gothic novel and aims to explore the tales behind the tales.